 - Proof of sufficient financial means for the period of stay.

 - If you received financial support from a host or other sponsor in the travel destination, their bank statement would be required.
 Please provide a copy of that individual’s bank statement.
-Please note that the invitation letter from your host should expressly state the types of support they will be providing (financial, accommodations, etc.).
+Please note that the invitation letter from your host should expressly state the support they will provide (financial, accommodations, etc.).

 - Original Business letter, signed by the inviting company on the company letter paper, providing information about the travel purpose, specifying the type and desired validity of the visa.